EQAR/deqar-docs/docs/data_submission.md

 We recommend this method for agencies:

-* without IT developers
+* without IT developers;
-* with a closed system architecture from which data export is not straightforward
+* with a closed system architecture from which data export is not straightforward;
-* who would like to submit small amounts of data occasionally
+* who would like to submit small amounts of data occasionally;
-* who would like to interact with their DEQAR data directly
+* who would like to interact with their DEQAR data directly.

 [**CSV Upload**](#csv-upload): In order to submit batches of documents, agencies may prefer to work with well-established formats like Excel.
 [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) is a flat file format which can be produced and presented directly through Excel, LibreOffce and many other software packages.
 This termed a semi-automatic data submission method.
 DEQAR has provided a CSV template which can be complemented with the detailed explanation of the [Report Data Elements](report_data.md) above.